Pinecreek, Minnesota

 Pinecreek is an unincorporated community in Dieter Township, Roseau County, Minnesota, United States, near the Canada–US border.
 The community is located northwest of Roseau at the junction of State Highway 89 (MN 89) and Roseau County Road 3.

-Pinecreek is the location of Piney Pinecreek Border Airport, which straddles the Canada–US border.
+Pinecreek is the location of Piney Pinecreek Border Airport, which straddled the Canada–US border, until its closure in December 27, 2024.
 The community took its name from nearby Pine Creek which flows through the community.
 A post office called Pinecreek was established in 1896, and remained in operation until 1975.
 Nearby places include Roseau, Badger, and Piney, Manitoba.